 San Diego Zoo Global has had cockatoos of various types since our earliest days in the 1920s.
 In the 1930s, a sulphur-crested cockatoo named Cocky was so tame that the Zoo loaned him to invalids, especially children who were confined to bed for long periods.
 He would talk for anyone and would permit anyone to handle him.
 Another cockatoo character from the ‘30s was Jim, a bare-eyed cockatoo.
 A former pet, Jim was housed in the Zoo’s lunchroom, where he’d greet customers with his astonishing vocabulary of sentences.
 Following in Jim’s footsteps was King Tut, a salmon-crested or Moluccan cockatoo and our official greeter on the Zoo’s front plaza from 1951 to 1989.
 A bronze statue of him was placed in his favorite perching spot near the Zoo’s flamingo exhibit!

-Today, the San Diego Zoo is home to seven cockatoo species; the San Diego Zoo Safari Park is home to three species.
-Some serve as animal ambassadors in shows and in close-up animal presentations to Zoo and Safari Park guests.
+Today, the San Diego Zoo and San Diego Zoo Safari Park are home to a variety of cockatoo species.
+Some serve as animal ambassadors in shows and in close-up animal presentations to our guests.
 They also make appearances at nursing homes and on television.
 Two rose-breasted cockatoos or galahs are part of the free-flight Frequent Flyers bird show at the Safari Park.
 Palm cockatoos can be admired in the Zoo’s new Australian Outback habitat.
 Come say “G-day!”

-You can help us bring cockatoo species back from the brink by supporting the San Diego Zoo Global Wildlife Conservancy.
+You can help us bring cockatoos back from the brink by supporting the San Diego Zoo Global Wildlife Conservancy.
 Together we can save and protect wildlife around the globe.